skyler544/war-and-peace/readme.md

 ## Program usage

 The program is executed via `run.sh`.
 The program must be run from within this directory, or it will not find the files it needs.
 On the first run, Quicklisp will retrieve dependencies before loading the program.
-The result will be written to the file `categorization`.
+Subsequent runs should use the cached dependencies.
+The result will be written to standard out.

 Example: